pragdave/cs3342_09/README.md

 ## A1.2

-O(n/2) --> O(n)
+O(n)
-In order to check if a string is a palindrome (which is what we are creating with this syntax) we need to compare the first and last elements and move towards the middle until we are looking at the same position, which is n/2 comparisons which equates to O(n) (since Big O notation ignores the constant 1/2).
+If we parse this, say using a stack, we will push until we get to the middle value, from which we will pop all the repeated values when we come across them meaning we only have to store n/2 of the elements, which is of O(n) complexity.

 # Q2